 When It's Time to Leave

 Due to advancements in medicine, hospital stays today are shorter than ever.
 In fact, hospital stays are often just a couple of days.
 Please take time to plan for your post-hospital care before you leave.
-If you need assistance with post-hospital care, please let your caregivers know so that we may assist you.
+If you need assistance with post-hospital care, please let your caregivers know so that we may assist you or ask to speak to the discharge planner.
 When your doctor decides you are ready to leave the hospital, a discharge order will be written.
+Nurses will prepare information to help you transition smoothly to home.
 Please make arrangements with a family member or friend to help you when it's time to go home.
 Here are some important things to remember:

 While there is no standard checkout time, we do encourage discharges in the late morning, allowing patients enough time to obtain any necessary supplies or medications.